Recipe Overview

 Chicken drumsticks on a sheet pan with potatoes.

-Perfect for a weeknight meal, this crispy baked one pan chicken dinner is healthy, easy, and simple to make.
+Perfect for a weeknight meal.
+This crispy baked one pan chicken dinner is healthy and a cinch to make.
 The chicken is juicy and flavorful with an easy herb rub.
 Two kinds of potatoes, sweet potatoes and russets, roast right along with the chicken and melt in your mouth.
 My husband thinks it’s the best chicken ever.

 Chicken drumsticks are economical, flavorful, and fun to eat.
 I love my recipe for super easy air fryer drumsticks and soy and honey glazed drumsticks are finger lickin’ good.
 Grilled chicken shawarma drumsticks with homemade tzatziki (cucumber yogurt sauce) are yummy when it’s grilling weather.